tomkerkhove/autoscale-aci-with-azure-serverless/README.md

-# Autoscale Azure Container Instance
+# Autoscale Azure Container Instance with Azure Serverless

 A proof-of-concept on how you can autoscale Azure Container Instance container groups in a resource group by using with Azure Serverless as a scaling infrastructure.